Evans-Junior/ChestDiseasePrediction_Group17/README.md

-# Tuberculosis Prediction App
+# Tuberculosis and Pneumonia Prediction App

-This project is a simple application that predicts whether an X-ray image indicates Tuberculosis or is Normal.
-It uses a deep learning model trained on a dataset of Tuberculosis and Normal X-ray images.
+This project is a simple application that predicts whether an X-ray image indicates Tuberculosis or Pneumonia using pre-trained deep learning models.
+The application is built using Streamlit, OpenCV, and TensorFlow.

 ## Table of Contents